Chart Color Schemes

 AreaSearch assessment of residential development activity positions Ocean Grove among the top 25% of areas assessed nationwide

 Ocean Grove has recorded approximately 268 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 1,340 homes have been approved, with an additional 45 approved so far in FY-26.
-On average, about 1.8 people per year have moved to the area for each dwelling built during these years.
+Over the past five financial years, from FY-21 to FY-25, around 1,340 homes were approved, with an additional 58 approved in FY-26 so far.
+On average, about 1.8 people have moved to the area each year for every dwelling built during this period.

 Frequently Asked Questions - Development